 After training, you may be awarded a certificate of competence, which will allow you to work without close supervision throughout the hospital.
 The certificate will also be beneficial if you want to work in another hospital.

 Find out more about the training for healthcare science assistants and healthcare science associates

-Most NHS trusts advertise vacancies on the NHS Jobs website, for trainee positions, as well as for qualified phlebotomists.
+Most NHS trusts advertise vacancies on the NHS Jobs website, for trainee phlebotomist positions, as well as for qualified phlebotomists.
 Vacancies are also advertised in the local press and job centres.
 Additionally, you can contact the human resources department officer or head biomedical scientist at a hospital where you would like to work.

-As training is usually undertaken whilst you are working, you should aim to secure a post before seeking training in phlebotomy.
+As training is usually undertaken whilst you are working, you should aim to secure a post as a trainee phlebtomist and then undertake the training in phlebotomy.

 For further general information about the work of phlebotomists, please contact: